 I’ve been concerned about the unilateral addition of RFID technology to my bank access cards and to my credit cards for some time.
 This technology has the potential to be invasive and insecure for the user.

-I have requested my bank to remove this capability from my cards.
+Because of these issues, over three years ago, I requested my bank to remove this capability from my cards.
 But that request was met with a clear message to piss off and not upset their grand plan.

 Dear Mr Stevens,